oinone/oinone-docs/en/DevManual/Reference/Front-EndFramework/Widget/DSL.md

 :::warning
 Tip:

-The layout template corresponding to any view can be viewed through the `ViewAction#load` interface.
+The layout template corresponding to any view can be viewed through the `viewAction#load` interface.
 If it is not returned by the interface, the default layout template will be used for rendering without custom registration.

 For more content about Layout, please refer to: [Layout](/en/DevManual/Reference/Front-EndFramework/Widget/layout.md)